Get Your covid test Kit Now

 Frequently Asked Questions

 The end of the public health emergency does not necessarily mean an end to COVID-19 testing and treatment coverage under your health insurance.
 The coverage and reimbursement policies may vary depending on your health insurance plan and the policies of your state or federal government.
-It is recommended to check with your health insurance provider to understand the coverage for COVID-19 testing and treatment after May 11.
+It is recommended to check with your health insurance provider to understand your eligibility and coverage for COVID-19 testing and treatment after May 11.

 Antigen tests are fast but sometimes have the inability to detect new variants.